gSchool/ada-CS-Fundamentals-Internship/01-Problem-Solving-And-Big-O/02-big-o.md

 **Note on Recursion**

 When we look at recursive functions, we also need to consider the call stack as part of the space complexity.
-For example the following function prints all the numbers from 1 to n, but because it makes another function call for each number from 1 to n it requires `O(n)` space.
+For example the following function prints all the numbers from 1 to n, but because it makes another function call for each number from 1 to n, it requires `O(n)` space.

 ```py
 def count_up(n):